Buying real estate in Daejeon?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Seoul Metropolitan Government - Brokerage Fee Caps Major local government publishing the legally capped brokerage schedule.
-We used it to determine maximum buyer and seller brokerage percentages.
-We built our closing cost ranges using these official caps.
+Seoul Metropolitan Government - Brokerage Fee Guide Major city government publishing the nationally enforced maximum brokerage schedule.
+We used it to set the legally capped buyer and seller agent fee by price bracket.
+We used it to build the realistic high and low brokerage cost ranges applicable to Daejeon.

-KLRI - Stamp Tax Act Official consolidated statute text from Korea's public law database.
-We used it to confirm stamp tax brackets and when they apply.
-We treated stamp tax as a small but mandatory cost item.
+KLRI - Stamp Tax Act (English) Official English-language consolidated statute text from Korea's public law database.
+We used it to confirm that real estate contracts trigger stamp tax and to verify the won-denominated contract value brackets.
+We treated stamp tax as a small but mandatory cost line item throughout the article.

 Get fresh and reliable information about the market in Daejeon